Dr Rebecca Sandover

 2018 - FOOD EXETER FAIR ACCESS TO FOOD PROJECT

 Worked with Food Exeter's working group ‘Fair Access to Food’ to carry out research to understand what food poverty and household food insecuritylooks like in Exeter.
 As there was little food poverty data available in Exeter ‘Fair Access to Food’ undertook a year of research to establish some base line evidence and build understandings of the causes of food poverty and potential steps to address these issues in Exeter.
 This included interviews with clients of Exeter Foodbank and culminated with a 'Food Poverty Summit' in Exeter's Guildhall in November 2018.
 Rebecca presetned initial findings from the interviews with foodbank clients.
-My report FOOD POVERTY IN EXETER: STEPS FOR POSITIVE CHANGE will be shared soon.

 Challenges in accessing nutritious food affect those in poverty, crisis and those experiences general hardship.
 Food Poverty and Food Insecurity are terms used to cover all these circumstances.